Baimukhambetov/Data-Glove-TER/README.md

 # Data-Glove-TER
 CAD files for TER Data Glove supports.
-Sensor supports for a DataGlove created by "TheEngineRoom" group affiliated with University of Genoa. https://theengineroom.dibris.unige.it/
+Sensor supports for a DataGlove created by "TheEngineRoom" (TER) group affiliated with University of Genoa. https://theengineroom.dibris.unige.it/